CarlosEduardoAD/CarlosEduardoAD/README.md

 - Sqlite 🪶
 - Tailwind CSS 🌊

-I also have some technologies which I've a only basic understandment
+I also have some technologies which I've a only had a basic experience

-- React JS
+- React JS 🕶️
-- Vue Js
+- Vue Js 👀

 I'm Learning: